camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
 Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.

+# Deployment-Aware Batch Operations

+With this release, all [batch operations][] that work on process-related elements, e.g. process instances, are deployment-aware.
+From the list of currently available batch operations, only [Set a Removal Time to Historic Batches][set-removal-time-batch] is not deployment-aware.
+This is because only the *jobs* of a batch might need deployment-related resources, the batch itself does not and is therefore not bound to a deployment.

+Since [Monitor Jobs][] do not need any deployment-related resources anymore with this release as well, only [Seed Jobs][] and [Execution Jobs][] are affected by this.
+Technically, seed jobs and execution jobs will receive a `deploymentId` so [deployment-aware job executors][job-cluster] can pick up those jobs of a batch that need to be executed on their nodes.

+The deployment id of the seed job is chosen from a list of involved deployments.
+The list of deployments involved in a batch is derived from the elements of the batch operation, e.g. for chosen process instances the deployments their process definitions belong to are fetched.
+Execution jobs only contain elements of the same deployment and are bound to it as well.

+This feature also works in a [Rolling Update scenario][].
+All batches created in versions prior to 7.13.0 will be executed with the same behavior they had before.
+Only batches created and run on nodes that run on version 7.13.0 or later will be able to create deployment-aware batch jobs for all process-related batch operations.

+For custom batch operations the new mechanism also means that deployment-aware batch jobs can be created in a more transparent way.
+The `BatchConfiguration` now has a new attribute `idMappings` that comprises a list of deployment-to-ids mappings.
+The routine creating the batch entity with the custom batch type handler simply needs to provide such a list of mappings to the configuration.
+The seed job creation as well as the batch job creation in the seed job will transparently take care of producing deployment-aware jobs afterwards.

+[batch operations]: {{< ref "/user-guide/process-engine/batch-operations.md" >}}
+[Monitor Jobs]: {{< ref "/user-guide/process-engine/batch.md#monitor-job" >}}
+[Seed Jobs]: {{< ref "/user-guide/process-engine/batch.md#seed-job" >}}
+[Execution Jobs]: {{< ref "/user-guide/process-engine/batch.md#execution-jobs" >}}
+[set-removal-time-batch]: {{< ref "/user-guide/process-engine/batch-operations.md#historic-batches" >}}
+[job-cluster]: {{< ref "/user-guide/process-engine/the-job-executor.md#job-execution-in-heterogeneous-clusters" >}}
+[Rolling Update scenario]: {{< ref "/update/rolling-update.md" >}}